Submit An Article to The Smart Runner

 - You have the opportunity to send traffic to your website and build your own audience.

-- You’ll get experience writing long format articles that offer real value to your readers.
+- You’ll get experience writing long format articles that offer actual value to your readers.

 - We get some company (lol)